ibm-cloud-docs/assistant/assistant-add.md

 To rename an assistant, follow these steps:

-1. From the Assistants tab, find the assistant that you want to rename.
+1. From the Assistants page, find the assistant that you want to rename.

 1. Click the ![open and close list of options](images/kebab.png) icon, and then choose **Rename**.